Buttigieg and Yang say AI is essential to U.S. national security

 Presidential candidates Pete Buttigieg and Andrew Yang called artificial intelligence essential to U.S. national security in the fifth Democratic debate on Wednesday.

-Buttigieg said the U.S. is spending a fraction of the attention and resources on AI research China is.
+Buttigieg said the U.S. is spending a fraction of the attention and resources on AI research that China is.
 “If we fall behind on artificial intelligence, the most expensive ships that the United States is building just turned into bigger targets,” he said.

-Yang also repeated his assertion that the U.S. government is 24 years behind on tech, something he previously discussed in an interview with VentureBeat.
-Andrew Yang also suggested the creation of a global organization for data as part of a national security plan to build international consensus against China and Russia.
+And Yang repeated his assertion that the U.S. government is 24 years behind on tech, something he previously discussed in an interview with VentureBeat.
+He also suggested the creation of a global organization for data as part of a national security plan to build international consensus against China and Russia.
 Last week, Yang released a data and tech regulation plan and continued his assertion that personal data be treated as a property right.

 “I want to propose a new world data organization, like a WTO for data, because right now, unfortunately, we’re living in a world where data is the new oil and we don’t have our arms around it,” he said.